 The mission of the CCPP is to develop leaders in the research, dissemination, and practice of clinical science for children, youths, and their families.
 As such, doctoral training in the CCPP develops clinical scientists capable of conducting innovative research and developing and delivering interventions for a range of human problems, particularly those involving children and families.
-In service of its mission, the CCPP is designed to promote professional competencies in four specific domain areas (Research, Clinical Practice, Professionalism, and Leadership/Professional Communications).
+In service of its mission, the CCPP is designed to promote profession-wide competencies in nine specific domain areas (e.g., Research, Assessment, Intervention, Individual and Cultural Diversity, Ethics and Legal issues), as well as program specific competencies in two domains (Administration/Management, and Professional Leadership and Communications).
 This is accomplished through broad and general training across the substantive areas of the science of psychology (i.e., behavioral, social, cognitive, affective, and biological bases of psychology), specialized training in research methodology and statistical analytic methods, and specialized clinical training through basic and advanced practica.
 Subdomains of the professional competency and substantive knowledge areas are detailed in the CCPP Training Manual.
 A particular strength of the program is the developmental perspective that pervades all core courses.

 The field of psychological science is changing rapidly, with advances in our understanding, assessment, diagnosis, prevention, and treatment of a range of conditions.
 Our goal is to train the professionals who are at the forefront of these advances in research, dissemination, education, and service.
 The program’s didactic and practical experiences prepare graduates for the many roles open to clinical child psychologists.
 Graduates hold research/teaching positions in universities, medical schools, colleges, and internship programs, and direct service delivery positions in mental health centers, hospitals, and schools.